 Surgery is part of the main treatment for most primary bone cancers (cancers that start in the bones).
-Your doctor will try to remove the tumor without affecting your appearance.
-If the tumor is in your arm or leg (limb), your doctor will also try to remove the tumor without affecting limb function.
+Your healthcare provider will try to remove the tumor without changing the way you look or the way your body your works.
+For instance, if the tumor is in your arm or leg (limb), your healthcare provider will try to remove the tumor without affecting limb function.

 You may be treated with chemotherapy, radiation therapy, or both to shrink the tumor before surgery.
-This might allow the surgeon to do a less extensive operation.
+This might allow the surgeon to save more healthy tissue near the tumor.

 Types of surgery for bone cancer

 Many types of surgery can be used to treat bone cancers.
-The type of surgery you have depends on the location and stage (extent) of the tumor, your overall health, and other factors.
+The type of surgery you have depends on the location and stage (extent) of the tumor, your overall health, your personal choices, and other factors.

 Surgery for tumors in an arm or leg

-Limb amputation.
-In some cases the surgeon may not think the tumor can be removed completely while saving the limb.
+In some cases, the surgeon may not think the tumor can be removed completely while saving the limb.
 Then surgery to remove the limb, called an amputation, might be needed.
 The surgeon will remove the limb and some normal tissue above the level of the tumor.
 You will then be fitted with an artificial limb, called a prosthesis (see below).

 Surgery for tumors in other parts of the body

-If the cancer is in your lower jaw, the surgeon can remove the part of your jaw where the tumor was located.
+If the cancer is in your lower jaw, the surgeon can remove the part of your jaw where the tumor is.
 Then, the surgeon will replace it with bones from other parts of your body.

 Surgery to treat bone tumors in other parts of the body, such as the hip (pelvic) bones, are complex, but can sometimes be done.

 If the cancer has spread to other parts of the body, such as the lungs, these tumors need to be removed to have a chance at curing the cancer.
 These types of surgeries are complex and need to be planned carefully.